Beastorm/Cpp_Thread_Materlial/README.md

  - Joinability of threads
  - Join and detach functions
  - How to handle join in exception scenarios
- - Programming exercise 2: Trivial sale a ship model
+ - Programming exercise 2: Selling a ship model
  - How to pass parameters to a thread
  - Problematic situations may arise when passing parameters to a thread
  - Transferring ownership of a thread